jtkornel/libmbot/README.md

     version: main

 ```
-And then to download the sourcecode and build:
+And then download the sourcecode and build:
 ```
 vcs import src < my_workspace.repos